QingrunZhangLab/cLD/README.md

   \-  the gene information file
   \-  the gene-gene interaction file
 In the paper, we are using the 1000 Genome dataset as the genotype file.
 The gene information file should contain the start point, end point and gene's Ensembl ID.
 The gene-gene interaction file should contain the gene-gene interaction in terms of genes' Ensembl ID.
 The example data is given.
-If you want to run a the anaylsis on the Hi-C interactions, you'll need to use Hi-C_InteractionTransfer.py to transfer the interaction intervals into gene-gene interactions.
+If you want to run a anaylsis on the Hi-C interactions, you'll need to use Hi-C_InteractionTransfer.py to transfer the interaction intervals into gene-gene interactions.

-## Procedure (Chapter 2 & 3)
+## Asymptotic Properties of cLD & Applying cLD to real sequence data

 ### Integrate SNVs
 **'geneIntegrate.py'** could integrate the SNVs into the gene lines, you can find the detail in the Supplementary material Chapter 1.